radiantlogic-v8/documentation-new/documentation/ldap-browser/LDAPBrowser.md

 Opens the LDAP Directory tree by loading the values from the selected profile file.
 The left pane displays the directory tree.

+>[!note]
->**NOTE - If you already have a profile open, you should disconnect before trying to open a different profile.**
+>If you already have a profile open, you should disconnect before trying to open a different profile.

-1. Choose File -> Open/Connect.
+1. Choose File > Open/Connect.

 2. Select the profile and click Connect.
 See Figure 4.5.